nagarajRPoojari/video-interpolation-AI/README.md

-# Vision Transformer for video interolation 🤖📷✌️
+# Vision Transformer for video interpolation 🤖📷✌️

 This project implements state-of-the-art model Vision Transformer for video frame interpolation to increase its FPS , and compares its performance with traditional approaches like Deep Voxel flow , Super slomo model.